House of Hummingbird: Plot

-Eun-hee attempts to visit Ms. Kim to say goodbye before she leaves the school, but an error on the part of another teacher causes her to be too late to see her, leaving her devastated.
+Eun-hee discovers that Ms. Kim has quit her position at the school, and attempts to meet her as she is coming to collect her things, but an error on the part of another teacher causes her to be too late to see her, leaving her devastated.
 Distraught, she argues with her parents that night about her behavior and insults her brother for his poor grades despite his special attention.
 Enraged, he strikes her so hard he tears her eardrum, but when the doctor she visits suggests she presses charges, she declines.
 When the new semester begins, Eun-hee spots Yu-ri and attempts to speak with her, but Yu-ri rebuffs her.
 She later reveals to a confused Eun-hee that she no longer has a crush on her and has moved on.
 When she attempts to tell Ji-suk, Ji-suk reveals that she is dealing with her parents' divorce and that Eun-hee only thinks of herself sometimes.

 While at school one day, the Seongsu Bridge collapses.
 Since Eun-hee's sister takes the route to school and her bus was involved in the accident, she becomes frightened, but learns that her sister survived due to being late.
 Eun-hee's brother breaks down in tears with relief, revealing (much like his father had with Eun-hee) that he cares for his siblings despite his abuse, though his sisters seem unimpressed.
 The next day, Ji-wan attempts to talk with Eun-hee, but she rebuffs him, telling him that she never liked him.
 She receives a package from Ms. Kim containing a letter and sketchbook, and tries to hand-deliver a thank-you note to Ms. Kim's return address.
 However, she discovers during her journey that Ms. Kim was killed in the bridge collapse the day before Eun-hee received the package.
 Heartbroken, Eun-hee returns home and speaks with her mother about her uncle, who died at the start of the film.
 Her mother tells her frankly that she misses her brother, and that it is difficult to comprehend that he is no longer around.